Hiren8055/ProdAI/README.md

 # ProdAI
-This program simple timer as it shows stats of your task and whether it is completed/delayed.
+ProdAI is name of program.This program simple timer as it shows stats of your task and whether it is completed/delayed.
 # AI
 AI will recommend the best time in day, on the basis of past records of completion or delay of task.